-Richmond, Va. - Circuit City and Amazon.com have signed a multi-year pact that will allow cyber shoppers to purchase consumer electronics on Amazon and retrieve them at the nearest Circuit City store.
+Circuit City and Amazon.com have signed a multiyear pact that will allow cyber shoppers to purchase consumer electronics on Amazon and retrieve them right away at the nearest Circuit City store.

-The service, which is expected to launch in time for the Thanksgiving weekend, will increase Amazon's CE offering by several thousand products thanks to Circuit City's greater assortment, and could help ease the e-tailer's inventory and fulfillment burden.
+The service, which is expected to launch in time for Thanksgiving weekend, will increase Amazon's CE offering by several thousand products thanks to Circuit City's larger assortment of vendor-authorized goods, and could help cut the e-tailer's inventory and fulfillment costs.

-In turn, Circuit City will be able to tap into Amazon's 35 million-strong customer base, while their in-store pickups could generate increased traffic and sales.
+In turn, Circuit City will be able to tap into Amazon's 35 million-strong customer base, while the in-store pickups could generate increased traffic and sales.

-Shoppers who purchase a shared product will be able to choose a delivery option upon checkout, and products on the site that are provided by Circuit City solely will be labeled with the company's logo.
-Consumers can check the in-stock status of specific products at the nearest of 600 Circuit City stores in real time by entering their ZIP Codes, which is currently an exclusive feature also found on CircuitCity.com.
+Shoppers who purchase a shared product will be able to choose a delivery option upon checkout, and merchandise that is offered by Circuit City solely will be labeled with the company's logo.
+Consumers can check the in-stock status of individual items at the nearest of 600 Circuit City stores in real time by entering their ZIP Codes, which is currently an exclusive feature of CircuitCity.com.

-Under terms of the deal, Circuit City will pay Amazon a percentage for any Circuit City inventory sold through the site.
-Amazon will process the transaction, while Circuit City will handle fulfillment, product-related customer service and returns.
+Under terms of the deal, which is non-exclusive, Circuit City will pay Amazon a percentage for any Circuit City inventory sold through the site, and will handle fulfillment, product-related customer service and returns.
 Amazon will process the transactions.

 For Amazon customers, the service will afford the "instant gratification" of an in-store purchase to those who prefer to do their shopping online, Gish said.
 About half of CircuitCity.com customers opt for in-store pickup, McCollough noted.